apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 `ALL_ID_FORMAT` : all IDs (default)
 `TWO_ID_FORMAT` : clientCorrelationId:clientRequestId

-Config `fs.azure.metric.format` provides an option to select the format of IDs included in the `header` for metrics.
-This config accepts a String value corresponding to the following enum options.
-`INTERNAL_METRIC_FORMAT` : backoff + footer metrics
-`INTERNAL_BACKOFF_METRIC_FORMAT` : backoff metrics
-`INTERNAL_FOOTER_METRIC_FORMAT` : footer metrics
-`EMPTY` : default

 ### <a name="flushconfigoptions"></a> Flush Options

 #### <a name="abfsflushconfigoptions"></a> 1.
 Azure Blob File System Flush Options